AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

     - `add n/Sean*Neil p/999 e/doe3@email.com a/Deer Street` (unsupported characters in name)

-    - Expected: Error messages for incorrect fields.
-Student not added.
+    - Expected result: The app displays error messages for the incorrect fields; the persons are not added.

 ### Deleting a person